 You can serve it up as part of a spread with dips and toppings, use it for burgers, hot dogs, grilled cheeses or plain.
 The world of brioche is your oyster!

-For more inspiration, look here.
+For more inspiration, look at our recipe page.

 - What makes brioche different to most breads?